Just Another Runner’s Story May 2020 Written By Gale Fischer

 Thousands of examples exist in the running world of lives that have been changed forever because of our sport.
 Most of us have seen or heard of many examples of this through social media and word of mouth.
 Perhaps we have seen transformations such as this in our interactions with running partners.
 Chances are many of you have witnessed this life shift that running has created firsthand with your very own story.
 Some common themes for life changes in the world of running include radical weight loss and shifts from unhealthy habits to well-balanced daily routines.
 For local runner Julain Borst, running has been the catalyst for helping him navigate through life with daily challenges.
 Our sport has provided Julian with the gift of adding some normalcy to his life, allowing him to flourish as a young man in our community.

 Julian was born with a Sensory Processing Disorder (SPD), Attention Deficit Disorder (ADD), and a Learning Disability (LD).
 Julian's mom, Ruth Borst, describes Julian as generally being under-sensitive.
-"What this means is that the stimuli doesn't fully or evenly reach his brain and he tends to need and seek extra stimulation and that most things, except running, are more difficult for him.
+"What this means is that the stimuli doesn't fully or evenly reach his brain and he tends to need and seek extra stimulation and that most things are more difficult for him.
+Running is an exception.
 Timing, gauging, proprioception--the sense of one's body's position in space, anticipation, discrimination, and prioritizing have always been difficult for Julian."

 Julian missed a major milestone early in his life due to his disabilities as described by Ruth.
 "Julian never crawled.
 I think it was too complicated and his arms weren't very strong.
 But despite his coordination issues, he had a very strong drive to walk and had us walk him relentlessly, and walk he did right on schedule around his first birthday, undaunted by his frequent falls.”
 It seemed that with his desire to become mobile with both feet early on, Julian was destined to become a runner.